graker/blogarchive/README.md

 Note that to output translated month names via `Carbon` in the archive table, the component will use `setlocale()` to set the application locale.
 You can disable this feature in `config/config.php` file of the plugin (set `setLocaleForCarbon` value to `FALSE` in the overridden config file).

+### Blog excerpts and Markdown

+By default, only Post text is processed by Blog plugin with Markdown filter.
+As for Post excerpt, it is saved as is without markdown support.
+So you have to either type excerpt without markdown or output it using pipe filter: `{{ excerpt | md }}`.
+To improve this behavior, post.beforeSave listener is added in BlogArchive plugin.
+In this listener, post excerpt will be processed with Markdown filter whenever post is being saved.

+In addition, to process old post excerpts, artisan command `blogarchive:updateexcerpts` had been added.
+It would find all existing posts with non-empty excerpt fields and re-save them.

 ### Random posts component

 Also there is Random Posts component which you can use to display some random post titles (or more than titles if you override default markup).